scott-good/portfolio/README.md

 **Graphic Arts & Photography**
-- Rochester Institute of Technology / BA in Printing Management
-- - Studied typography, page layout, readability, and design
+- Rochester Institute of Technology / BA in Printing Management -- Studied typography, page layout, readability, and design in addition to business management topics
-- In high school, studied photography under a prodigy Pulitzer Prize runner up
+- In high school, I studied photography under a prodigy Pulitzer Prize runner up

 **Software / Computer**
 - I have been writing software since ~1970